 What's the story?

 Joe London (Nicolas Cage) is a professional hit man who lives by the cardinal rules of the job -- like "Erase every trace" and "Know when to get out."
 He's been hired to assassinate four men in Bangkok and plans to retire immediately after the last one.
 But after Joe hires a witty pickpocket (Shahkrit Yamnarm) as his go-between and meets a gorgeous deaf-mute pharmacist (Charlie Young), he starts breaking the rules and questioning his final hit.

 Is it any good?

-Hong Kong-bred twins Danny and Oxide Pang (The Messengers) are popular filmmakers in Asia, but this remake of their same-named 1999 Thai signature hit lacks the energy and fast-paced momentum that American audiences expect from action thrillers.
+This remake of Hong Kong-bred twins Danny and Oxide Pang’s same-named 1999 Thai signature hit lacks the energy and fast-paced momentum that American audiences expect from action thrillers.
 Perhaps the Pangs' first mistake in redoing their film for Hollywood was collaborating with Cage, who's joined Eddie Murphy in the club of actors who don't say "No" enough.
 Cage is humorless as the loner protagonist, and the Pangs don't help the sleepy first half of the movie with their reliance on slow, boring narration.